VMS-6511/VMS-6511.github.io/_pages/about.md

  - FAccT 2024 Best Paper Award
  - NeurIPS 2025 Spotlight

  I'll be a Visiting Student Researcher at Stanford with [Dr. Sanmi Koyejo](https://cs.stanford.edu/~sanmi/) from February to June 2026.
-Afterwards, I'll be interning at Meta's Superintelligence Labs working on privacy and security research for AI agents from June to August 2026.
+Afterwards, I'll be interning at Meta's Superintelligence Labs working on privacy and security research for AI agents under [Dr. Kamalika Chaudhuri's](https://cseweb.ucsd.edu/~kamalika/) team from June to August 2026.

 <!-- You can read more about my research agenda and the broad questions I'm interested in [here](FILL IN). -->